TW1 (Austria): Programming

 TW1 broadcast a variety of programmes, which usually followed current events not just in Austria but also the rest of continental Europe.
 These included interviews with politicians and debate shows, live weather information, which was provided through web cams located all over Austria, travel shows, up to date travel information also via web cams (ASFINAG) and shows of cultural interest.

 History

 TW1 was launched in 1997 on the Astra satellite at 19.2° east on the unencrypted ORF Digital package, and on cable networks in German-speaking countries.
-Initially, the channel was also available for some time on terrestrial analogue television in Salzburg on the Gaisberg Transmitter.
+Initially, the channel was also available for some time on terrestrial analogue television in Salzburg on the Gaisberg Transmitter, and some times, it was simulcasted by ORF 2.

 Since October 2005, TW1 was 100% owned by ORF.

 In May 2000, ORF started a regular sports programme on TW1.
 Both live broadcasts as well as magazine programmes were broadcast several times a week on TW1.
 With the launch of ORF Sport Plus in May 2006, most sports programmes were moved to the new channel, and were now no longer being broadcast on TW1.